Two stars, read February 2015.

 The concept of first frost as an event that settles Waverly women back into normality after the period leading up to it, during which they are inexplicably driven to do insane things.
 As hard as SAA pushed it, I was never able to buy this premise.

 The description—on the second page, and one of the quotes publicized in the Goodreads campaign before the book came out—of wet leaves being stuck to everything as “look[ing] like the world was covered in a cobbler crust of brown sugar and cinnamon.”
 You know what?
 We’ve all seen what wet leaves look like, and it is not glamorous.

 The fact that I saw the word “disappointed” spelled “dissapointed.”
 There were a lot of surprising typos in Lost Lake, too, but those were all homophones, the kind of mistake that can be missed by a spellchecker because they are technically actually words.
-In no universe is there an excuse for “dissappointed.”
+In no universe is there an excuse for “dissapointed.”
 What is the deal, St. Martin’s Press?
 What is the deal?

 In the recipe for fig and pepper bread that’s included at the back, pepper is not listed among the ingredients.
-And I am just this minute noticing, as I write this review, that the first step of the instructions says, “Whisk four, salt, pepper, and yeast until blended.”
+And I am just this minute noticing, as I write this post, that the first step of the instructions says, “Whisk four, salt, pepper, and yeast until blended.”
 Whisk four, not flour.
 I ASK AGAIN, ST. MARTIN’S PRESS.
 What is the deal.